thaisaraujom/facemask/README.md

 Furthermore, for comparison purposes, we performed the process of transfer learning with the GPU of Google Colaboratory using three different architectures: VGG-16, DenseNet, and MobileNet.

+This study was submitted for publication in the Journal Sensors MDPI in the Special Issue [“Intelligent Soft Sensors”](https://www.mdpi.com/journal/sensors/special_issues/intelligent_soft_sensors).

+Mariana B. Azevedo, Thaís de A. de Medeiros, Morsinaldo de A. Medeiros, Ivanovitch Silva, Daniel G.
+Costa. _A TinyML-based Soft-sensor Mask Detection Approach in the Context of COVID-19 Pandemic_ , MDPI Sensors, 2023. _Under Submission_.

 ## The Big Picture

 Overall, our project was divided into three steps: The first steps; Train/Test and Deploy.
 The block diagram below shows the steps of our project.
 Initially, the first steps and the train/test stage were made on Google Colaboratory to compare three different transfer learning architectures, in order to analyze which one is the best to put in our final model.
 Then, the whole process was made on the Edge Impulse platform, deploying the final model on our Arduino Nano 33 board.